 It has a dust port to hook it up with a shop vac or other dust removal system.
 Definitely a bonus.
 Especially for this price.
 It doesn’t come with a dust bag though I think it should.
 It’d greatly improve to reduce the sanding dust that it blows everywhere otherwise.

-Overall it’s an excellent option for quickly doing small finishing jobs and detailing on a budget
+Overall it’s an excellent option for quickly doing small furniture refinishing jobs and detailing on a budget.

 WORX WX820L 20V Multi-Sander